 Capital Gains

 This feature of investment is coupled with wealth creation.
-Safe returns are one thing; you also want your money to grow.
-Typically, capital gains occur when you sell an asset.
-For instance, you sell shares of a company or gold.
+Typically, capital gains occur when you sell an asset, such as shares of a company or gold.
 As an investor, you can achieve this in three ways:

 Secondary Objectives of Investment